Tyler Stephenson Player Props: Reds vs. Cardinals

-Tyler Stephenson -- with an on-base percentage of .263 in his past 10 games, 66 points lower than his season-long percentage -- will be in action for the Cincinnati Reds against the St. Louis Cardinals, with Jordan Montgomery on the hill, on June 9 at 8:15 PM ET.
+On Saturday, Tyler Stephenson (.243 on-base percentage in past 10 games, 89 points below season-long percentage) and the Cincinnati Reds play the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
+First pitch is at 2:15 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Dodgers.
+In his last game he had a one-hit showing (1-for-2) against the Cardinals.

 Tyler Stephenson Game Info & Props vs. the Cardinals